dbaron/browser-rendering/README.md

 Before I begin, though, I should make a brief note about my perspective.
 I work on Gecko, the layout engine used in Firefox and other [Mozilla](https://www.mozilla.org/) products, which is one of the three major layout engines for Web browsers being actively developed today.
 The other two are [WebKit](http://www.webkit.org/), which is used in Safari and Chrome, and [Trident](http://en.wikipedia.org/wiki/Trident_%28layout_engine%29), which is used in Microsoft Internet Explorer.
 Many of the things I say here apply across layout engines, but quite a few are specific to Gecko, and I don't always know which are which, though I attempt to be clear when I do.

 ## Hosting this document on github was an experiment that failed, due to inability to use SVG in markdown.
 I need to find a new home for it.
-Sorry
+Sorry.
+(Though, maybe I should try github-pages; see [GitHub Pages](https://help.github.com/articles/what-are-github-pages/) and [Tab's blog post](http://www.xanthir.com/b4Zz0).

 ## The rendering pipeline without optimization ##